-- With interest only, you’ll pay interest alone but none of the capital (capital is the amount you’re borrowing)
+- Interest-only mortgages, you’ll pay interest alone but none of the capital (capital is the amount you’re borrowing)

-With repayment, your interest rates start high and get smaller.
+With repayment, the interest paid gets smaller.
 Essentially, you decrease the amount you owe each month.
 Meanwhile, with interest only, you’ll pay the same amount of interest the whole time.

 This can mean you pay lower monthly repayments each month.
 However, you’re not paying anything back against the loan initially borrowed.
 You need to look at the plan as a whole to decide what’s right for you.

 For example, when it comes to paying off an interest only loan, this usually comes through the sale of the house.
 However, this can be risky if property prices drop.
 With the housing market treading water, it’s impossible to predict.

 It’s important to know that a lender’s ‘headline rates’ might be different from your ‘individual rates’.
 This is because headline rates usually provide a base, but your personal circumstances can alter them.

 Mortgage lenders calculate rates based on a number of different factors.

 The loan to value ratio is the percentage of money a lender will offer for your mortgage against the overall value of your property.

 For example, if the LTV ratio is 80%, this means the lender will pay 80% of the property’s value and you’ll pay the additional 20% as a deposit.
 The 80% mentioned here will be the loan you’re repaying each month.

 Therefore, the higher a deposit you’re able to put down, the lower your mortgage repayments will be.
 Generally speaking, there are more attractive interest rates the lower your LTV.
 When saving for a house deposit, this is something to bear in mind.
 Particularly for those with bad credit, a large deposit can help when it comes to securing a loan rather than having a mortgage declined.